labrador-kennel/core/docs/tutorials/06-plugins-depending-other-plugins.md

 ### Next Steps

-Next up you should continue to learn more about [Creating your DependencyGraph][creating-your-dependencygraph].
+Next up you should continue to learn more about [Creating your DependencyGraph](/docs/core/how-tos/creating-your-dependency-graph).

-[creating-your-dependencygraph]: /docs/core/how-tos/creating-your-dependency-graph